dylancom/react-native-airplay-button/README.md

 # react-native-airplay-cast

-Stream content to AirPlay-enabled devices
+Stream audio or video to AirPlay-enabled devices.

 ## Installation